 The University of Manitoba will launch Canada’s first interdisciplinary Master of Human Rights program in September 2019.

-Students will complete 18 course credits plus a practicum and major research project or a thesis.
+Students will complete 18 course credits plus a thesis or a practicum and major research project.

 - required courses (9 credits) include human rights theory, research methods and law.

 - the other 9 credits of graduate-level, Law or post-baccalaureate courses may be selected from an approved list that will include courses from multiple faculties, including Arts, Education and Social Work.

 Practicum stream: 16 months full-time, including a practicum of at least three months.

 Thesis stream: 16 to 24 months full-time.

 Year 1 tuition: $6,000 for domestic students (including Permanent Residents) and $11,954.12* for international students.